Competition, stability, and functionality in excitatory-inhibitory neural circuits: Functionality of E-I networks

 for $x\in[0,1]$, $z\in[0,1]$, and $y\in[0,2]$.
 It is then easy to check that

-Thus, we have that the scalar field $f$ associated to the excitatory neurons is partially contracting in the 2-norm w.r.t. the variable $x$ and with contraction rate $c_{E}=(d_{E}-w_{EE})>0$ (by the $\mathcal{LDS}$ hypothesis) for all $z\in[0,1]$.
+where in the first inequality we have used Assumption~\ref{it: weak} on the monotonicity and Assumption~\ref{it: nonexp} on the non-expansiveness of the activation function.
+Thus, the scalar function $f$ associated to the excitatory neurons is partially contracting in the 2-norm w.r.t. the variable $x$ and with contraction rate $c_{E}=(d_{E}-w_{EE})>0$ for all $z\in[0,1]$.
 Analogously